ipader2010/G21_RealTimeVideoEncryption/README.md

 # FPGA-based Real-Time Implementation of AES Algorithm for Encryption & Decryption

 # Description
+This is an FPGA implementation of AES-128 CTR mode real-time video encryption and decryption written in verilog and C.

 # How to use
 To use this project: <br/>